 Fund Climate Campaign

-NY Renews is leading the fight to implement New York’s landmark Climate Justice Law.
-After winning our landmark Climate Law (CLCPA) and the state Climate Action Fund (CAF), we’re currently organizing our Fund Climate Campaign to ensure our Climate Law is fully funded and that investment serves our communities, not corporate interests.
+NY Renews is leading the fight to implement New York’s landmark climate justice law, the Climate Leadership and Community Protection Act.
+After passing the Climate Act in 2019 and the state Climate Action Fund (CAF) in 2023, we’re organizing the Fund Climate Campaign to ensure the law is fully funded and that its investment serves our communities—not corporate interests.

 Our Fund Climate Campaign centers on two transformative programs: